The Future of Conditional Sentencing: Perspectives of Appellate Judges

 - the recidivism rate of offenders who have served conditional sentence orders (compared to offenders sentenced to serve terms of custody in a provincial correctional facility).

-We believe that many of these issues can be answered with data currently available in the provincial correctional databases; they simply have not been extracted to date.
+We believe that many of these issues can be answered with data currently available in some of the provincial correctional databases; they simply have not been extracted to date.
 For this reason, we strongly recommend that the Department of Justice undertake, in conjunction with provincial correctional authorities and the Canadian Centre for Justice Statistics, a research project to answer some of the most basic questions about conditional sentencing that have remained largely unanswered since 1996.
 These questions spring from the issues identified above.
 The data contained in a Statistics Canada report published in 2003 makes an important start towards a comprehensive database.
 At the same time, data pertaining to breach and judicial response to breach were not available for certain jurisdictions.

 - Date modified: